 We have 2 private groups you can join!
 This means only members can see your posts.

-PWS Downunder Online is just for people with PWS living in New Zealand and Australia who are 16 or older.
+My PWS Online Network is just for people with PWS living in New Zealand and Australia who are 16 or older (13yrs+ with parental permission.)

 PWS Matters For All (NZ) is for people with PWS, plus support workers, parents and carers.
 You need to live in New Zealand and be 16 or older.

 Contact your local NASC (Needs Assessment and Service Coordination)